ks2software/KS2-Bluemix-API-Demo/README.md

 > Prereq: navigate to the `notes-demo-deploy` folder in your terminal or command prompt.

-## Advanced Loopback Exaple and...
+## Advanced Loopback Example and...
 Go!
 For this advanced tutorial we are going to show how to create a custom API endpoint in the Notes section that adds the weather to a new note.

 ### 1. Install request node module